The Human Conundrum

 and breathe the writings scrawled upon the wall.

 The fall of man is graced by the rise of something more,

-Have they failed the test?
-It matters not;
+Have we failed the test?
+It matters not.

 When I scrawl these symbols down

 The batting of eyelashes, the biting of lips,

 standing here still with your hands on your hips.

 What’s cruising by on your highway of a mind?

 meant for nothing more than distraction and confusion,

 revolving like a door or the cylinder of a gun,